philipmjohnson/ics-syllabus/README.md

 ![](https://raw.githubusercontent.com/philipmjohnson/ics-syllabus/master/public/documentation/pulldown-menu.png)

+At this time, only undergraduate courses are available.
+If an undergrad course is missing, contact Philip and he will add it.

-After selecting ICS 313 and pressing the "Edit" button, the following page appears that enables you to edit that syllabus:
+If you select ICS 313 and press the "Edit" button, the following page will appear:

 ![](https://raw.githubusercontent.com/philipmjohnson/ics-syllabus/master/public/documentation/edit-syllabus.png)